The Fall Armyworm Is Back: How Farmers Are Battling This Devastating Agricultural Pest

 The fall armyworm (Spodoptera frugiperda), one of the most feared agricultural pests, has made a dramatic comeback, endangering crops across the globe.
 After years of relative decline, this invasive pest is once again spreading rapidly, leaving behind trails of destroyed maize, sorghum, and other essential crops.

-A combination of climate change, global trade, and pesticide resistance has accelerated its resurgence.
+The resurgence of this pest has been propelled by the interplay of climate shifts, expanded global commerce, and the pest’s evolving resistance to chemical controls.
 But farmers are not giving up—instead, they are adopting innovative, eco-friendly solutions to safeguard their harvests.

 Keywords: fall armyworm, agricultural pest, pest control, crop protection, sustainable farming, genetically modified crops, biological control, IPM, food security, modern agriculture